 * Children may struggle with developing secure attachments and have poor coping skills as adults

-* Poor parenting skills and parental criminal behavior are two of the strongest predictors of children's criminal conduct
+* Poor parenting skills and parental criminal behavior are two of the strongest predictors of children's acting-out conduct.

 Little Known Information